But it might as well be.

 The Zambezi River

 To the west, the border with Angola yields similar restrictions, further isolating the people of this area.

 Without access to the rest of the world, life here is hard.
 They just survive…if they can.

-Like much of Africa, Animism - the worship of one’s ancestors - is prevalent in this area.
-If they’ve heard about Jesus, often they've simply add Him in their ancestor worship.
+Animism - the worship of one’s ancestors - is prevalent in this area.
+Many have heard about Jesus, but often simply add his name to their ancestor worship practices.

 Johan and Leslie Leach are committed to sharing Jesus with this forgotten, isolated people.
 They equip and send teams to cross the river and share Jesus.